matheus-beck/blog/_posts/2019-08-27-docker-concepts.md

 categories: docker
 ---

-{% include image.html url="/blog/assets/docker.png" description=":whale:" %}
+{% include image.html url="/blog/assets/docker.png" description="*Docker is a tool designed to make it easier to create, deploy, and run applications by using containers.* - opensource.com :whale:" %}

 # What is Docker?